gretarmark/gretarmark.github.io/_posts/2023-12-20-CandC++-Functions1.md

 * '\*' denotes a pointer.
 * Pointers exclusively hold addresses.

-The output from the code below is as follows:
+The output from code 2 below is as follows:

 * a1 = 15
 * b1 = 20